VINHYU/CoSeR/README.md

 ## Citation

-Please cite us if our work is useful for your research.
+Please cite our work if you think it is useful for your research.

 ```
 @article{sun2023coser,